-All subsidiaries are incorporated in the Philippines and the functional currency is the Philippine Peso (P) except for NDV which is incorporated in British Virgin Islands (BVI) and the functional currency is US dollar (USD).
+All subsidiaries are incorporated in the Philippines and the functional currency is the Philippine Peso (P).

 Subsidiaries are consolidated from the date of acquisition, being the date on which the Group obtains control, and continue to be consolidated until the date when such control ceases.
 The Group controls an entity when it is exposed, or has rights, to variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.